Church of the Holy Communion and Buildings: Later uses

 On May 7, 2010, the building was reopened as a retail mall called the Limelight Marketplace.
-Conceived by Jack Menashe, who formerly owned SoHo retail store Lounge, James Mansour of Mansour Design, and Melisca Klisanin, Creative Director, the marketplace is a three-story venue consisting of more than 60 small, high-end shops, selling jewelry, clothing, organic goods and other items.
 It was promoted with a campaign which utilized advertisements on local buses, taxicabs, and billboards.

 In the fall of 2014, the church was converted to a David Barton Gym.
 On December 21, 2016, this location as well as all four other David Barton Gym locations in NYC abruptly closed their door for business.
 In June 2017, it reopened as Limelight Fitness.
+By 2025, the Limelight location had been closed, and the church was available for sale or lease.